2. Deferring Your Retirement

 There are No Continuance Death Benefits available to Beneficiaries of Members Who Die in Deferred Status

-If your death occurs while you are in a deferred member status with ACERA (you are no longer working as an active ACERA member but are not yet retired), your beneficiary(ies) will be receive a return of your retirement contributions plus interest as of the date of death.
+If your death occurs while you are in a deferred member status with ACERA (you are no longer working as an active ACERA member but are not yet retired), your beneficiary(ies) will receive a return of your retirement contributions plus interest as of the date of death.
 No additional death benefits, including a continuance or lifetime continuance, are offered to your beneficiaries.

 For example, if you were to terminate your employment and enter deferred status, submit a retirement application, and die before your retirement date, ACERA would not pay a continuance to your beneficiary, because you died neither as an active member or a retired member.